 Does redshirting make a difference?

-Painter’s work is based on a longitudinal study that looked at academic and social outcomes of delayed kindergarten entry.
-He followed children starting at age four or five through age 25 or 26.
+Painter’s work, on the other hand, is based on a longitudinal study that looked at academic and social outcomes of delayed kindergarten entry over the course of about 20 years.
+He followed children starting at age 4 or 5 through age 25 or 26.
 Incredibly, he found no academic or social benefit to redshirting (The one exception?
 Varsity football.)
 In fact, he found a small benefit to being younger in terms of slightly higher college attendance rates.
-But is Painter’s data, which is necessarily old (his subjects are now all in their thirties), on target?
+But is Painter’s information, which is necessarily old (his subjects are now all in their 30s), on target?
 “There’s other research out there from here and abroad that finds older kids do slightly better than younger kids while they’re in school,” Painter says.
 “We need to keep a close eye on it.”

 Overall, research on has found mostly unfavorable results for being older than your grade-level peers, including academic achievement that disappears in later grades and an increase in social and behavioral problems in adolescence, when being older (or different in any way) can create problems.
 But much of this data is old, and, in many cases, linked to studies on grade retention, which is likely more of a social stigma for a child than starting kindergarten later.

-A recent Canadian study suggests that redshirting can have positive academic outcomes, including a reduced chance the child will repeat the third grade and improved math and reading scores in tenth grade.
+A Canadian study suggests that redshirting can have positive academic outcomes, including a reduced chance that the child will repeat the third grade and in tenth grade improved math and reading scores.
 According to this study by the NBER, the effects are highest for boys (who are more often redshirted) and low-income students.
 Additionally, the researchers’ estimates suggest that not only is delayed kindergarten better, but starting too early may have negative consequences for kids.

 Given these mixed findings, redshirting clearly needs more study, especially since the average age of kindergartners is on the rise.
-In the past 35 years, scores of states have raised their kindergarten cut-off dates.
-In 1975, only nine states required that kids be five when they start kindergarten.
-By 2010, 37 states had that requirement, with more states following suit (California will be there by fall 2014).
+In the past 40 years, scores of states have raised their kindergarten cut-off dates.
+In 1975, only nine states required that kids be 5 when they start kindergarten.
+By 2014, 32 states had that requirement, with 11 more requiring that kids turn 5 by mid-October the year they start kindergarten.

 Ready or not